oliver-veal/robotics-coursework/docs/source/index.rst

 Task I: Adapting the Robot Arm
 ------------------------------

-The end effector mass is controlled in line 16 of the ``robot_model_gazebo.xacro file``, which contains all the physical model parameters.
+The end effector mass is controlled in line 16 of the ``robot_model_gazebo.xacro`` file, which contains all the physical model parameters.
 Changing the end effector mass to 30Kg yields the following results.

 .. code-block::
    :linenos: